 True Cost of Wind Turbine Maintenance

-Considering the high number of issues that need the attention of the power operator, it can be easy to look past the financial incentives of optimising operations and the benefits they present the company’s bottom line.
+Considering the high number of issues that demand attention, it can be easy to focus on the immediate cost-savings and look past the potential benefits of optimising operations to the company’s bottom line.

 1 Wind Turbine Operations and Maintenance Market Analysis By Application (Onshore and Offshore), By Region (North America, Europe, Asia Pacific, Latin America, MEA), And Segment Forecasts, 2018 – 2025.
 June 2017.
 Grand View Research.